NZDUSD Financial Spread Betting and Trading Guide with Charts and Prices

 You can spread bet on NZD/USD with Financial Spreads.

-When thinking about which investment option might work for you, don't forget that in the UK, financial spread betting is currently tax free*, i.e. there is no stamp duty, capital gains tax or income tax.
+When deciding which trading option is right for you, also remember that spread trading in the UK is tax free*, i.e. there is no stamp duty, income tax or capital gains tax.

 Free Demo Account